Estimated reading time: 5 minutes

 Your driving habits play a significant role in determining how long your hybrid battery will last.
 Frequent short trips, stop-and-go traffic, and aggressive driving can put additional strain on the battery.
 To extend its lifespan, try to:

 - Drive smoothly and avoid rapid acceleration or hard braking.
+Learn more about how rapid acceleration and hard braking affect HV battery life.

 - Limit short trips and combine errands to reduce the number of cold starts.